Search Results for

 Widget personalization drop-down menu

-Export to Excel: Allow end-users to export data to an Excel file.
+Export to Excel: Allows end-users to export data to an Excel file.

-• Export Limit: The maximum number of records that can be exported.
-Ideally, avoid exporting more than 100,000 records.
+• Export Limit: Maximum number of records to export.
+Avoid exporting more than 100,000 records.

-Empty Message: The message to be displayed when there is no data to show.
+Empty Message: The message displayed when no data is available.

 Columns